Wegde + Fig

 When the money got thin, they tied up to a dock in Baltimore and started a canvas business, making covers and whatnot for other sailors.
 For seven long years the sea beckoned and Kirk succumbed to her temptations again.
 But after two years, the seas did not seem as blue or the winds quite as fair as they did the first time.
 Wiser than he, Lisa convinced Kirk to “swallow the hook”, i.e., sell the boat and move ashore.

 Somehow, they landed in Philly and made new friends who knew nothing about shoals and shrouds.
-Rebecca Torpie was one of them.
-Dauntless, perhaps crazy, certainly ignorant, Kirk and Lisa decided to open a cheese bistro in Old City.
-Rebecca offered them a few tips.
-They in turn offered her a job.
-We shall see what happens next.
+Dauntless, perhaps crazy, certainly blissfully ignorant, Kirk and Lisa decided to open a cheese bistro in Old City.
+Thus began Kirk's latest chapter at Wedge + Fig

 Lisa Ruff comes from a family of foodies—grandparents who were farmers, a brother that’s a chef.
 She got an Easy-Bake oven when she was six.
 Her first cake was a flop—let’s face it, a light bulb doesn’t produce the best tasting product—but cooking took hold in her soul and gullet.
 Since her big brother pretty much hogged the kitchen, she didn’t actually learn to cook until he left home.
 Her un-requited fascination with food took root in the hardware of cooking.
 Her first real job after college was working in the design department of a restaurant equipment distributor.
 She’s designed Mexican, Chinese, Korean, Vietnamese and Japanese restaurants, the occasional diner, quite a few hamburger joints and a cocktail lounge.